 Quadrangle, directed by Amy Grappell, premiered on HBO on February the 16th, 2011.
 I produced, arranged, and played on the song "Sad Little Happiness", by Youth and Valor, which appears in the film.
 It's an unconventional documentary about two "conventional" couples who swapped partners and lived in a group marriage in the 1970s.
 Quadrangle won several festival awards in 2010, including Best Documentary Short at the SXSW Film Festival.
 "Substantial, serious, compelling, deeply moving and formally beautiful.
 An outstanding piece of portraiture" - Hamza Walker, Renaissance Society Chicago.

-My song "Broken Chair" appears in the feature film Paper Man, starring Jeff Daniels, Ryan Reynolds, and Lisa Kudrow.
+My song "Broken Chair" appears in the feature film Paper Man, starring Jeff Daniels, Ryan Reynolds, and Emma Stone.
 The film played in theaters in the U.S. last summer and is now available on DVD.
 It's a coming-of-middle-age comedy that chronicles the unlikely friendship between failed author Richard Dunne and a Long Island teen who teaches him a thing or two about growing up, all under the disapproving eye of his long-suffering wife and his imaginary Superhero friend.